headzoo/deskpro-graphql-php/README.md

 ```

 ## Queries
-Raw query strings may be used.
+Raw strings may be used.

 ```php
 <?php